The round-up: wrap your mitts around the Gold Coast’s best pies

 If winter has you craving deliciously warm comfort food, you’re not alone!
 Sometimes you just can’t beat the satisfying crunch of the crispy, flaky exterior and the gooey, steamy centre of a good old-fashioned pie.
 From not-so-dirty street pies to the more exotic varieties, we’ve round-up some of the coast’s best pies to sink your teeth into.

 Burleigh Baker, Burleigh: Handmade by possibly the most passionate bunch of bakers around, the Burleigh Baker pies are crafted using two types of fermented pastry and filled with high-quality ingredients such as grass-fed beef and Jerusalem artichoke, chicken and vegetables, and creamy mushroom.
-These flaky gems
+These flaky gems are truly some of the best.

 5B2F Bakehouse, Chirn Park: Owner and pastry chef Moonsun Yu creates two types of pies here.
 One is a slow-cooked pulled beef and gravy filling encased in glorious buttery pastry, the other a creamy chicken-breast and mushroom pie, swimming in real bechamel sauce.
 They taste as dreamy as they sound.